Mural artístico na Fábrica Bhering na Zona Portuária do Rio

-Bhering Factory in Rio de Janeiro: What to Do, Where to Eat and Safety Tips
+Bhering Factory in Rio de Janeiro: What to Do, Where to Eat, and Safety Tips

 Quick Summary – Bhering Factory

-🎟 Admission: Free
+🎟 Entry: Free

 Ideal visit time: 2 to 3 hours